s-ol/alive/docs/guide.md

 % -
 # getting started with alive
-`alive` is a language for creating and changing realtime programs while they are running continuously. `alive` can be used to create music, visuals or installations, but by itself creates neither sound nor video.
+`alive` is a language for creating and changing realtime programs while they are running continuously.
+It can be used to create music, visuals or installations, but by itself creates neither sound nor video.
 Rather, `alive` is used together with other tools and synthesizers (for example [SuperCollider][supercollider] or [Pilot][pilot]).
 In such an ensemble of